 From the summary:

 GAO’s model uses the Bureau of Economic Analysis’s (BEA) National Income and Product Accounts (NIPA) as the primary data source and presents the results in the aggregate for the state and local sector as a whole.
-The model shows the level of receipts and expenditures for the sector until 2064 based on current and historical spending and revenue patterns.
+The model shows the level of receipts and expenditures for the sector until 2065 based on current and historical spending and revenue patterns.
 The model assumes that the current set of policies in place across state and local government remains constant to show a simulated long-term outlook.
 GAO’s model incorporates Congressional Budget Office (CBO) economic projections, which capture near-term cyclical swings in the economy.
-Because the model covers the sector in the aggregate, the fiscal outcomes for individual states and localities cannot be captured.
+Because the model covers the sector in the aggregate, the fiscal outcomes for individual states and localities cannot be identified.
 This product is part of a body of work on the nation’s long-term fiscal challenges.